Mary Allen Wright

 Mary Allen Wright (December 3, 1868 – March 31, 1948) was an American politician who was one of the first three women elected to the Idaho Legislature.She represented Kootenai County.
-She served three terms in the Idaho House of Representatives as a member of the Populist Caucus from 1899-1905.
+She served three terms in the Idaho House of Representatives as a member of the Populist Caucus from 1899 to 1905.
 She was elected as leader of the Populist caucus, becoming the first woman to lead a party in any state legislature, as well as the first female nominee for the speakership.